 IHC Art Awards - Terms and conditions

-Artists must have an intellectual disability and must be a New Zealand citizen or a permanent resident of New Zealand aged 13 years or older at the time of entry.
+Artists must have an intellectual disability or autism and must be a New Zealand citizen or a permanent resident of New Zealand aged 13 years or older at the time of entry.

 Artists DO NOT have to be using IHC / IDEA Services.
 The artwork must have been completed by the artist listed on the entry form, with minimal help from others.

 All types of artwork are eligible, including drawing, painting, collage, photography or sculpture.
 Artwork must be original and created by the artist.

 Maximum size is 2m x 3m, or in the case of sculpture / craft no larger than 1m x 1m x 1m.